distbit0/distbit.xyz/actually-impact-futures.md

 Conditional markets already exist.
 [MetaDAO](https://docs.metadao.fi/governance/markets) runs pass and fail markets whose trades revert when their condition is not selected.
 [Proof](https://www.proof.trade/) describes event-conditioned markets where the matching branch converts into perpetual exposure and the other unwinds.

-Those implementations do not create identical claims.
-This article therefore uses `price_yes(t)` and `price_no(t)` for branch-normalised forecasts at one common future observation time.
-The event claim, conditional asset claim and unconditional asset or forward must share a state-price measure, numeraire, maturity, settlement source, discounting and carry convention, with an exact replication relationship between them.
-A stand-alone probability market and independently margined conditional venues need not satisfy this identity; their cross-market basis then enters the measured spread.
-Where current spot appears below, it means spot adjusted to the common horizon, or a maturity-matched forward.
+Throughout, `price_yes(t)` and `price_no(t)` are branch-normalised forecasts at a common horizon.
+Assume the conditional claims and the spot-adjusted or maturity-matched base use the same numeraire, discounting and carry, so the base price is their probability-weighted average.

 ## What the instrument would price